Consequences of Filing for Bankruptcy: What Nobody Told You

 Let’s look at a few of the key issues.

-Your Credit Score - The obvious negative to filing for bankruptcy is the negative impact it has on your credit score.
+The obvious negative to filing for bankruptcy is the negative impact it has on your credit score.
 How much your credit score is affected depends on a variety of factors, which can make it difficult to pinpoint how much your score will drop due to filing.
-However, I can say that bankruptcy is one of the most negative factors you can have on your credit report.
+However, bankruptcy is one of the most negative factors you can have on your credit report.
 The higher your score prior to filing, the more it will drop after you’ve filed.
 Having a low credit score will make it much more difficult to get credit.
 And, when you can get credit, it will result in higher interest rates.
 That means you will pay more money for the loan.

-Final Analysis - As you can see, filing for bankruptcy is a major financial decision.
-Although it is beneficial for some individuals, make sure it's the right choice for you.
-Consult an experienced bankruptcy attorney, who can help you understand how bankruptcy may impact your specific situation.
+As you can see, filing for bankruptcy is a major financial decision.
+Although it is beneficial for some individuals, make sure it’s the right choice for you.
+Consider talking with a nonprofit debt or credit counselor about your situation.
+If you decide to pursue bankruptcy, consult an experienced bankruptcy attorney, who can help you understand how bankruptcy may impact your specific situation.

 Disclaimer: This article is not to be used for legal advice.
 Speak with an attorney if you have specific questions about your situation.